Robert Richard Hieronimus: Negro league baseball

-21st Century Radio
+Media appearances

 Hieronimus has been a frequent guest on radio and television talk shows across the country since 1967 sharing his research in metaphysical symbolism, the founding fathers, America's Great Seal, UFOs and the paranormal, and even synchronistic methods for picking winning lottery numbers.

-In January 1988 Dr. Bob launched 21st Century Radio, first on WFBR in Baltimore, then on over 100 stations nationwide on the American Radio Network and currently on WCBM 680 in Baltimore, Maryland USA Sunday nights 8–10 pm Eastern.
-He interviews leading-edge authorities on their unusual findings or opinions with his easy-going blend of humor, well-read background and passion for mythology.
-Hieronimus seasons his programming with visits from cultural heroes and icons who help add humor and inspiration to the sometimes discouraging news of the future.
+In January 1988 Hieronimus launched 21st Century Radio, first on WFBR in Baltimore, then on over 100 stations nationwide on the American Radio Network and then on WCBM 680 in Baltimore, Maryland USA Sunday nights.
+He interviews leading-edge authorities on their unusual findings or opinions.
+The programming includes visits from cultural heroes and icons.
+In later years, his wife and collaborator, Dr. Zohara Hieronimus, became a regular co-host.

+21st Century Radio last aired on live radio in April 2025.
+Clips from the interviews are now featured on the podcast, Before It Was Mainstream.

-In 1990 Dr. Bob and Zoh incorporated Hieronimus & Co., Inc. to serve as a media research service, providing story and guest ideas and materials to television, newspapers and radio worldwide.
+In 1990 Hieronimus & Co., Inc. was incorporated to serve as a media research service, providing story and guest ideas and materials to television, newspapers and radio worldwide.